Bob Livingston (musician): Recent ventures

-Livingston's discography spans beyond progressive country, singer-songwriter and rock music to such myriad recordings as film music for The Texas Chain Saw massacre, environmental and peace activist albums, and a children's record on A Gentle Wind called, Open The Window.
+Livingston's discography spans beyond progressive country, singer-songwriter and rock music to such myriad recordings as film music for The Texas Chain Saw Massacre, environmental and peace activist albums, and a children's record on A Gentle Wind called, Open The Window.
 During his career, Bob has performed with a long list of musicians: Jerry Jeff Walker, Michael Martin Murphey, Ray Wylie Hubbard, Willie Nelson, Willis Alan Ramsey, Leon Russell, and Garth Brooks.
 He has acted as Chairman of the Austin Music Commission, and serves on the board of directors at the Texas Music Museum.

 In 2009, Bob Livingston completed another tour sponsored by the U.S. State Department to France, Switzerland and several nations in Africa and in February 2017 played in Karachi, Pakistan.
 He currently lives in Austin and continues his work with Cowboys & Indians, The Lost Gonzo Band and on his solo career.
 Livingston's newest CD, Gypsy Alibi was co-produced by Livingston and Lloyd Maines and released on January 27, 2011, on New Wilderness Records.
 On July 9, 2011, Gypsy Alibi, won "Album of the Year" at the Texas Music Awards.
 Livingston's latest CD Up The Flatland Stairs, a collection of songs for Howlin' Dog Records, is set to be released in the summer of 2017.

-Livingston as Author
+As author

-Bob Livingston is currently writing a book for Texas Tech University Press about his life and travels through the lens of his music career.
-Expected publishing date, 2023.
+Livingston is writing a book for Texas Tech University Press about his life and travels through the lens of his music career.
+It was to be published in 2023.